DurableDrupal/slides-durable-drupal-lean-drupalcon2015/slides.md

 * Victor (Project Coach)
 * Sherrie (Graphic design)

-And none of them are "10x" rockstars: it's just a team of knowledge workers who are going to be 10x productive as a team because they will enjoy permanent communication and an optimum task focus.
+And none of them may be "10x" rockstars: it's just a team of knowledge workers who are going to be 10x productive as a team that works through communication and focus.
+And even if the so-called 10x developer ever did exist it would be because she learned how to do that in a team.
+10x is a team thing or it is nothing.

 ### Resources for Team Provisioning